Are Your Supervisors Prepared for These 5 Challenges?

 - Do supervisors and managers understand the basics of managing employee leave, particularly FMLA?

-Pitfall 2: Failing to document and manage performance
+Challenge 2: Failing to document and manage performance

 Performance management is a common struggle for many supervisors and managers.
 Oftentimes, we find that the supervisors and managers are not doing enough to support the employee in achieving their performance expectations and standards and not providing regular feedback, counseling, and coaching.
 In addition, correctly documenting performance is commonly overlooked.
-Key questions include:

 - Do supervisors and managers generally have a high performance work team, or do their employees struggle in reaching certain performance standards or goals?